 Displays at the Powell Library

-Three times a year, the Powell Library presents a display of rare books on changing subjects.
-The displays often include related objects from the Bayou Bend Collection.
-The current display can be viewed on the second floor of the Lora Jean Kilroy Visitor and Education Center at Bayou Bend during the library’s hours of operation.
+Three times a year, the Powell Library presents a display of rare books.
+The displays, which often include related objects from the Bayou Bend Collection, are on view in Bayou Bend’s Lora Jean Kilroy Visitor and Education Center, on the second floor, during the library’s hours of operation.

 Houston Artists of the 19th Century in the William J. Hill Texas Artisans & Artists Archive

 This display highlights Houston painters, photographers, and silversmiths of the 19th century, as well as handwork and needlework.
 The creators of many 19th-century Texas artworks are unknown, and even when artists’ names can be determined, information about their lives and creative output can be sparse and difficult to locate.

 Bayou Bend’s William J. Hill Texas Artisans and Artists Archive unites documents and resources hidden in collections across the state to enable researchers to learn more about these artists and their world and gain a better understanding of their achievements.
 Named for the late Houston philanthropist and collector William J. Hill, the archive is intended to facilitate research and appreciation of Texas art and decorative arts.
 More than 100,000 records are online, and the collection continues to grow.

 American Victorian Dining Silver in the Bayou Bend Collection